waggle-sensor/summer2021/Khan/daily_log.md

 * Created a method that detects the hue, saturation, and value of the images
 * Read second half of research paper "The Nature-Disorder Paradox: A Perceptual Study on How Nature Is Disorderly Yet Aesthetically Preferred"

+### 6/8/2021 ###
+* Started Udacity course on Computer Vision
+  * Watched introduction, ...., lectures
+* Computed mean hsv of image
+* Used Canny Edge Detection to detect the edges of given images
+    * TODO: use this to detect density of edges
+* Read research paper "The Nature-Disorder Paradox: A Perceptual Study on How Nature is Disorderly Yet Aesthetically Preferred"
+    * Found out that I should calculate mean and SD of hsv
+* Finished Last 2 training assignments
+* TODO:
+    * Find Standard Deviations of hsv
+    * Add Track bars